-China reports uptick in new coronavirus cases though downward trend holds
+Coronavirus to be big topic for G20 as China reports uptick in cases

 “People were already panicked, then they made up this rumor and spread it, telling us not to even live in the community,” said Deng, 45, a Santa Rosa, California, acupuncturist.

-Reporting by Ryan Woo in Beijing; Additional reporting by Hyonhee Shin in Seoul and Colin Packham in Sydney; Writing by Stephen Coates; Editing by Lincoln Feast.
+Additional reporting by Ryan Woo and Huizhong Wu in Beijing, Cynthia Kim and Joori Roh in Seoul, Tetsushi Kajimoto in Tokyo, and Colin Packham in Sydney; Writing by Stephen Coates; Editing by Lincoln Feast.